-With the Messages product, you can send Emails, In-apps, and Mobile push messages to engage your customers.
+With Intercom Messages, you can send Emails, Chats, Posts and Mobile push messages to engage your customers.
 There are two ways to send them: as an ‘Ongoing’ message, or a ‘One-off’.

 - Ongoing messages will send to everyone who matches the filters now and anyone who matches the filters in the future.

 - One-off messages will only send to people who match your audience filters now.